In search of the perfect amplifier

 As reference DACs, I use both the Bricasti M1 and Aqua Formula xHD.
 Both are great DACs, but very different.
 The Bricasti is a smooth operator with a warm and relaxed sound while the Aqua is a DAC as pure and neutral as they come.
 In the context of this review both DACs work splendidly but depending on taste, one or the other may be preferred.
 Since the Wilsons are slightly rough and a little forward in the upper midrange, some music can sound more soothing via the Bricasti and some less well-recorded music can have a higher boogie-factor through this DAC, even if it does not offer the same level of transparency as the Aqua.
 Nevertheless, I tend to prefer the latter because it is simply more accurate and better lets me hear what is really going on.

-After having listened to the M75P for 2 weeks, my friend Niels was so kind to bring along his Soulution 711 monster amp as part of experiments for other reviews.
+After having listened to the M75P for 2 weeks, my audio buddy Niels was so kind to bring along his Soulution 711 monster amp as part of experiments for other reviews.
 At a whopping 55.000 euro, this is a seriously expensive amp, and perhaps out of context for this review.
 Nevertheless, I want to mention the 711 for two reasons.
 First, many people are under the impression that this brand’s amps sound cold and sterile.
 Maybe this is the case because the amps are often partnered with speakers which themselves have these characteristics or maybe it is because older Soulution products may have actually tended in that direction.
 Either way, I can confirm that the 711 sounds full-bodied, sonorous and rich and not bright or clinical in the least.
 Second, Soulution amps are known for their explosive dynamics.
 As this is one of the attributes currently most important to me, a comparison between Soulution and Analog Domain also has relevance for me personally.
 The 711 has Ayre-level resolution and the deepest and most well-layered soundstaging heard from a transistor amp so far.
 And while its sonorous bass, incredibly rich midrange and darkish tonality are quite appealing and in a way analogous to that other camp of tube amps, with the Watt/Puppy 8 or Duetta Signature, it does not sound any more dynamic or more powerful than the Analog Domain M75P.
-Although the 711 definitely is a fascinating amp, the M75’s more open tonal balance and faster pace is also highly gripping.
+Although the 711 definitely is a fascinating amp, the M75’s more open tonal balance and the faster pace is also highly gripping.

 Vivid Giya G3 s2